-The pricing for the dwelling coverage will vary in different cases.
+The pricing for dwelling coverage will vary in different cases.
 One common thing in all would be that the mortgage lenders ask for a part of this dwelling coverage to protect themselves when it comes to finances.
 The reason behind this is quite simple.
-In case you fail to pay for the damages, it is a loss situation to the mortgage lender.
+In case you fail to pay for the damages, it is a loss situation for the mortgage lender.
 Therefore, they would need some security or protection for themselves.

 There are a few mortgage lenders who ask the condo owners to buy 20 percent of the condo’s appraised value.
-For instance, if your condo’s cost is $800,000, then you would be asked to cover for $160,000 as a part of your dwelling coverage.
+For instance, if your condo’s cost is $800,000, then you would be asked to cover $160,000 as a part of your dwelling coverage.
 On the other hand, there are a few who base up the requirements per square foot instead.
 This pricing is usually around $100 per square foot.

 Here’s how it will work

-In case the repairs for the condo damages cost more than the dwelling coverage that you have, you will have to cover for the remaining amount.
+In case the repairs for the condo damages cost more than the dwelling coverage that you have, you will have to cover the remaining amount.
 For instance, the repairs cost approximately $150,000.
 However, the insurance that has ownership provides coverage for $100,000.
-In this case, the insurance firm will cover up for only $100,000 out of it.
+In this case, the condo insurance firm will cover up for only $100,000 out of it.
 The remaining amount of $50,000 will be for you to cover, and the firm will have no obligation regarding anything in this.

 The dwelling coverage that you get for your condo also depends on the master policy of the building.
-The master policy insurance of the building is the insurance coverage that’s used against the repairs for damages associated with other parts of the project.
-This would include areas other than your own condo or apartment, such as amenity space, elevators, lobbies, etc.
+The master policy insurance of the building is the coverage that’s used against the repairs for damages associated with other parts of the project.
+This would include areas other than your condo or apartment, such as amenity space, elevators, lobbies, etc.

 1) All-in (everything inclusive) type

 This type provides protection for the condo’s interior as well as exterior surfaces.
 This means that all the installations, fixtures, additions, etc. are covered.
 Also, you, as a condo owner, still hold responsibility for your personal property as it affects your privacy.
-There are different costs in case you wish to opt for liability insurance too.
+There are different costs in case you wish to opt for liability coverage insurance too.

 Liability insurance in terms of condo insurance means protection against accidents or any injuries that occur within the property.
-This type provides maximum possible protection in case of damages.
+This type provides the maximum possible protection in case of damages.